rphughespa/mqtt-lcp/applications/python/mqtt-lcp/apps/mqtt-dcc-command/bin/README.md

 * **DCC++** - MQTT-DCC-COMMAND can connect directly to an Arduiono running the DCC++ (or DCC++Ex) via a serial USB connection.

+        Note: Tested with DCC-EX V-4.1.2.
+The preamble size was changed from 16 to 64 to better accomodate Railcom.

 * **WITHROTTLE** - MQTT-DCC-COMMAND can connect to a Withrottle server to drive locos via that server.

-    Tested with Digitrax LNW1 and JMRI Withrottle servers.
+        Note: Tested with Digitrax LNW1 and JMRI Withrottle servers.

 MQTT-DCC-COMMAND also distributes the ROSTER to the throttles.
 Optionally, this aplication will peridoically connect to a JMRI REST server and download the ROSTER maintained in DecoderPro and merge it into the MQTT-LCP ROSTER.